For information on Specified Systems, Compliance Schedules and BWOFs see below

 Details of the specified systems (safety systems) must be provided with any building consent application where there are specified systems associated with the building.
 These details must include the performance standards and the proposed inspection, maintenance and reporting procedures for the specified safety systems in the building.

 Please download and complete in full, the appropriate form(s) for each kind of specified systems relating to the building.
-Compliance Schedule Details forms
+Compliance Schedule Details forms are located by clicking the link here.

 An IQP is a tradesperson who is qualified to carry out any performance inspection, maintenance, reporting or recommendation on a specified system.
 ‘Independent’ means that the person has no financial interest in the building.
 It is the owner’s responsibility to employ an approved IQP and to ensure that the inspections occur at the required times.